ColinB19/ColinB19.github.io/_posts/2021-05-13-book-rec-overview.md

 ----------------------------
 I'm back!
 After quite a long haiatus from posting I'm back with a vengeance.
 What's the deal?
 Well, what's the first thing to go when the stack of stuff to do gets too high to manage?
 Apparently, for me, it's writing.
 I have been working very hard on applying to new career opportunities, reading every book I can get my hands on, and writing code that I have put one of the key aspects of data science on the backburner: communication.
 Even my [Twitter](https://twitter.com/data_motivated) has suffered from this lull.

 Despite this temporary leave of absence I am still as committed as ever to showing off my journey into data science!
-I'll be psoting more frequently from here on out.
+I'll be posting more frequently from here on out.

 # The Book Spot
 -------------------